Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 \subsubsection{Selected Registries}

 Following these requirements, we identified \numRegistries registries for study: \registries. \cref{tab:registries} summarizes these registries.
 They represent some of the most popular programming languages~\cite{cass2023top} (Java, Python), the most popular container technology~\cite{pahl2017cloud} (Docker), and the most popular ML model hub~\cite{jiang2022PTMSupplyChain} (Hugging Face).
 Next we elaborate on each selected registry.
+All data is as of April 2024.

-\myparagraph{(1) PyPI} \pypi is the primary registry for the exchange of software packages written in the Python programming language. \pypi hosts more than 525,000 packages~\cite{ecosystems_website}. \pypi allows maintainers to sign packages with PGP signatures.
+\myparagraph{(1) PyPI} \pypi is the primary registry for the exchange of software packages written in the Python programming language. \pypi hosts more than 520,000 packages~\cite{pypi_website}. \pypi allows maintainers to sign packages with PGP signatures.
 The \pypi registry owners deemphasized the use of PGP signatures on \pypiPGPDeemp~\cite{stufft_pgp_2018} and later deprecated them on \pypiPGPRemoved~\cite{stufft_removing_2023}.
 Pre-existing signatures remain, but users cannot (easily) add new signatures.

 \myparagraph{(2) Maven Central} Maven Central (Maven) is the primary registry for the exchange of software packages written in the Java programming language.
-Maven hosts more than 499,000 packages.
-Like PyPi, Maven allows maintainers to sign packages with PGP signatures.
-Unlike PyPi, on Maven, signatures have been mandatory since 2005~\cite{relations_pgp}.
+Maven hosts more than 499,000 packages~\cite{ecosystems_website}.
+Like \pypi, Maven allows maintainers to sign packages with PGP signatures.
+Unlike \pypi, on Maven, signatures have been mandatory since 2005~\cite{relations_pgp}.

-\myparagraph{(3) Docker Hub} \docker is the primary registry for the exchange of virtualized container images in the Docker format. \docker hosts more than 1,000,000 container images. \docker uses Docker Content Trust (DCT)~\cite{docker_dct} to sign container images.
+\myparagraph{(3) Docker Hub} \docker is the primary registry for the exchange of virtualized container images in the Docker format. \docker hosts more than 1,000,000 container images~\cite{ecosystems_website}. \docker uses Docker Content Trust (DCT)~\cite{docker_dct} to sign container images.
 As noted in~\cref{sec:Background}, \docker has dedicated tooling for signing, integrated in the Docker CLI.
-Since 2019, \docker has encouraged signing by allowing users to filter images by signature status, but does not mandate signing like Maven does.
-Another relevant event for \docker was the addition of support from Cosign on \dockerCosignAdded~\cite{lorenc_cosign_2021}.
+Sigstore's Cosign also supports signing docker images~\cite{lorenc_cosign_2021}, but is not yet well integrated in \docker.
+In 2019, \docker began including more information about image provenance (\eg author, OS, digest, architecture) on its web UI, but does not mandate signing like Maven does.